Available with Workflow Manager license.

 A job hold suspends all job activity until the hold is released.
 Holds can be beneficial in many ways, from job control to accountability and reporting.
 A hold prevents any job execution, along with updating of properties of a job while the hold is active.
 A few of these properties can be overridden with certain privileges.
 The information about the hold is not deleted from the job, even when the hold is released.
 This information can be used for determining productivity while taking into account setbacks that led to putting holds on the job.

-For more information on job holds, see the Holds section in Job view.
+For more information on job holds, see View and manage job holds and dependencies.

 Job dependencies build relationships between jobs.
 The execution of one job's certain step can be dependent on the status or step of another job.
 By defining a dependency on a job, the progression of the job is restricted at the current step until another job has progressed past a certain status.
 Job dependency is automatically released once the dependent job reaches the status defined in the dependency.
 Dependency consists of: